Art and Culture

 Iran Film Initiative

 In 2015 the committee members were approached by the Seattle International Film Festival (SIFF) to support & promote Iranian films.
 The Iran Film Initiative (IFI) was formed with the mission to increase both the number of Iranian films and their audience at the festival.
-In addition to funding the screening of the films, IFI hosts post-screening events, including lectures by the film delegates sponsored by the University of Washington Persian & Iranian Studies Program.
+In addition to funding the screening of the films, IFI hosts post-screening events, including lectures by the film delegates often in collaboration with the University of Washington Persian & Iranian Studies Program.

 Impact

-• Informed the public on topics related to Iran, Iranian people and our cultural practices and products
+Informed the public on topics related to Iran, Iranian people and their cultural practices and products

 Aspirations